Supertimtendo/DreamPhone-Sim/README.md

 # DreamPhone-Sim
 Open Dream Dialer is a project to recreate the 1992 board game Dreamphone in a computer software simulation.
+More information about the project can be found at https://consolemods.org/wiki/Dreamphone.

 ## Installation
 DreamPhone-Sim was built to work in Windows 10, but it should work in any Python 3.X compatible OS.